-Free assistance to identify and correct hazards is available to employers, without citation or pensity, through MNOSHA Workplace Safety Consultation at (651) 284-5060, 1-800-657-3776 or osha.consultation@state.mn.us.
-Contact MNOSHA for a copy of the Act, for specific safety and health standards or to file a complaint about workplace
+Free assistance to identify and correct hazards is available to employers, without citation or penalty, through MNOSHA Workplace Safety Consultation at (651) 284-5060, 1-800-657-3776 or osha.consultation@state.mn.us.
+Contact MNOSHA for a copy of the Act, for specific safety and health standards or to file a complaint about workplace and members of the general public who wish to file a complaint regarding the MNOSHA program may write to the

-Employers, employees and members of the general public who wish to file a complaint regarding the MMASHA program may write to the federal GSAN Regions of office at: U.S. Department of Labou Occupational Safety and Health Administration, Chicago Regional Office; 230 S. Dearborn Street, Room 3244, Chicago, I. 60004.
+Employers, employees and members of the general public who wish to file a complaint regarding the MNOSHA program may write to the federal OSHA Region 5 office at:

+U.S. Department of Labor, Occupational Safety and Health Administration, Chicago Regional Office, 230 S. Dearborn Street, Room 3244, Chicago, L 60064.

-(651) 284-5050 \ 1-877-470-6742 \ osha.compilance@state.mr.us \ www.dli.mn.gov Posting required by law in a location where employees can easily see this notice.
+(651) 284-5050 • 1-877-470-6742 • osha.compliance@state.mn.us • www.dli.mn.gov Posting required by law in a location where employees can easily see this notice.